ICGC-TCGA-PanCancer/pancancer-documentation/pancan-scripts/docs/README.md

     # make sure you are in /home/ubuntu/gitroot/pancancer-info/pancan-scripts/
     $ ./decider.cron
     $ ./run_get.sh
+    $ ./parse.sh

 This should put all the necessary files in the /var/www/ directory and have the site ready for use.

-You can setup a cron job running the scripts as frequently as you would like using :
+You can set up a cron job running the scripts as freqeutnly as you would like using :

     $ crontab -e
     # 1 * * * * /home/ubuntu/gitroot/pancancer-info/pancan-scripts/decider.cron &> /home/ubuntu/gitroot/pancancer-info/pancan-scripts/decider.cron.log
     # this will run every first minute of every hour
     # * */2 * * * /home/ubuntu/gitroot/pancancer-info/pancan-scripts/run_get.sh > /home/ubuntu/gitroot/pancancer-info/pancan-scripts/run_get.sh.log 2>&1
     # this will run every other hour
+    # * */2 * * * /home/ubuntu/gitroot/pancancer-info/pancan-scripts/parse.sh > /home/ubuntu/gitroot/pancancer-info/pancan-scripts/parse.sh.log 2>&1
+    # this will run every other hour

 You can use tail on the log files to see if the cronjobs are being run properly :

     $ tail -f /home/ubuntu/gitroot/pancancer-info/pancan-scripts/decider.cron.log
     $ tail -f /home/ubuntu/gitroot/pancancer-info/pancan-scripts/run_get.sh.log
+    $ tail -f /home/ubuntu/gitroot/pancancer-info/pancan-scripts/parse.sh.log